hyperledger/fabric/docs/source/peers/peers.md

 ### Multiple Chaincodes

-There is no fixed relationship between the number of ledgers hosted on a peer and the number of installed chaincodes that can access a ledger.
-Any peer can host multiple chaincodes, each of which could access multiple ledgers.
+A chaincode is instantiated on a single channel.
+Each channel (and ledger) can have multiple chaincodes that interact with it.

 ![Peer4](./peers.diagram.4.png)